 What follows is only a brief summary of the Academic Misconduct procedure and should be read in conjunction with the Student Guide to Academic Misconduct which is available on the VLE.

-You are strongly advised to read the guide.
+You are strongly recommended to read the guide.
 It provides a detailed explanation of academic misconduct, the procedures which must be followed when an academic misconduct offence is suspected and the possible penalties.

-In order to avoid academic misconduct, the College is committed to continually educating its students on how to develop good academic practice and writing skills.
+In order to avoid academic misconduct, the University Centre is committed to continually educating its students on good academic practice and writing skills.
 The following support is available and it is recommended that you take advantage of this:

-- Advice and guidance from the Students' Union. - Facility for students and staff to use plagiarism e:detection software Turnitin - Briefings on academic misconduct provided at student induction events and during relevant modules
+- Guidance from the Academic Skills Support for HE Students team. - Advice and guidance from the Students' Union. - Facility for students and staff to use plagiarism e:detection software Turnitin. - Briefings on academic integrity and academic misconduct provided at student induction events and during relevant modules.